This New Podcast From The Team Behind

 There are many reasons to listen to the excellent new podcast S-Town.
-It's strange and riveting, a slow-burning mystery unraveled skillfully by host Brian Reed and anchored by the man who sparked the investigation into his small Alabama town, John B. McLemore.
-It's character-driven true crime eith a cinematic and Southern-Gothic flair; a surprising and fascinating portrait of a small rural town with dark secrets below the surface.
+It's strange and riveting, a slow-burning mystery unravelled skilfully by host Brian Reed and anchored by the man who sparked the investigation into his small Alabama town, John B. McLemore.
+It's character-driven true crime with a cinematic and Southern-Gothic flair; a surprising and fascinating portrait of a small rural town with dark secrets below the surface.
 And, as of Monday, April 3, it's officially set a new record in the world of podcasts.

 All seven episodes of S-Town, produced by the team behind the long-running This American Life and its sensationally popular spinoff Serial, became available to screen on March 28.
 In the first four days of its release, S-Town was downloaded a mind-blowing 10 million times, Variety reports.
 By comparison, it took predecessor Serial seven weeks to hit that number.
 Equally impressive is the act that S-Town already has nearly 1.5 million subscribers to its feed, per Variety.